jmarrec/OpenStudioMeasures/README.md

 * Add PSZ-HP to All Zones: this is most advanced measure so far
 * Add Fully defined Daylighting Sensor
 * Enable DCV and switch central Contant Volume Fan to Variable Volume Fan (VFD)
+* Purge Unused Design Specification Outdoor Air
+    * with an optional string filter: only applies to DSOAs where name includes the specified string

 ### Forking and Pull requests are welcomed!